collindching/collinching.github.io/_pages/about.md

 ## Who I am

 Hey.
 I'm Collin and I am a data scientist.
-In other words, I help businesses make decisions through well-informed statistical analysis.
+I help businesses make decisions through well-informed statistical analysis.
 I use R and Python on a daily basis, and am pretty handy with Excel too.

 I received my bachelors in statistics from UCLA in 2018, and don't have immediate plans for furthering my formal education.